binaryshrey/AEGIS/README.md

 Defensive ship placement determines where the agent's own ships go at the start of each game.
 The goal is to place ships where the opponent is least likely to fire, especially in the early turns of the game.

+### Top-Row Hard Avoidance

+Before generating candidate placements, the agent analyzes the opponent's opening shot heatmap.
+If the opponent concentrates more than 55% of early-turn fire in the top 3 rows (rows 0 to 2), those 30 cells are added to the hard-avoid set.
+If more than 70% falls in the top 4 rows, row 3 is also avoided.
+This is a blanket defense against top-scanning opponents, which are common in the competition roster.
+The avoidance is computed from at least 3 observed firing sequences to avoid reacting to noise.

 ### Three-Phase Placement

 Placement uses a multi-phase approach with progressive constraint relaxation:

-**Phase 1: Full constraints.** The placer respects the dangerous squares avoidance set (cells where the opponent frequently fires in early turns), maintains a 1-cell buffer between ships, and requires all cells to be on the board.
+**Phase 1: Full constraints.** The placer respects the dangerous squares avoidance set (cells where the opponent frequently fires in early turns) plus the top-row hard-avoid set, maintains a 1-cell buffer between ships, and requires all cells to be on the board.
 Up to 500 random attempts are made.
 If a valid placement is found, it is used.

 **Phase 2: Relax buffer.** If Phase 1 fails (the board is too constrained), the buffer requirement is dropped and ships are allowed to be placed adjacent to each other.
 The dangerous squares avoidance set is still respected.
 This phase is only used when the competition rules allow adjacency.
 If adjacency is forbidden by the rules, this phase is skipped entirely.